-The vast majority of buyers don’t search for homes in print ads.
-Buyers are searching the main web sites like Realtor.com, but this does not matter, because the information is virtually the same on all the web sites.
+Buyers don’t search for homes in print ads, they search the Internet.
+Most buyers are searching the major websites, like REALTOR.com, but this does not matter, because the information is virtually the same on all the websites.

 The information provided is what the buyer wants to see.
 The buyer enters the criteria, which includes a minimum number of bedrooms, bathrooms, and price (range or maximum).

 Buyers want the information filtered so they can view properties that have their exact requirements.
 Browsing through a newspaper or magazine (for most) is a waste of time.
 Buyers want immediate access to specific information, which is readily available from the MLS, via the Internet.

 With information so easily accessible, it is easy to understand why many homes are sold in less than 30 days, with many being sold in under a week.